adrianiainlam/facial-landmarks-for-cubism/README.md

    OpenSeeFace, and run

        ./python3 ./facetracker.py -v 4 --model 3 -M

-   The `-M` option is currently available only on my OSF fork.

    I tried models 3 and 4, and I think both work reasonably well.
    Please feel free to explore other options provided by OSF.